Lord-MonM/Lord-MonM/README.md

 - 👋 Hi, I’m @Lord-MonM
 - 👀 I’m interested in Software Enginering and AWS Concepts
 - 🌱 I’m currently learning node.js
-- 💞️ I’m looking to collaborate on websites and Web Appa
+- 💞️ I’m looking to collaborate on websites and Web Apps
 - 📫 How to reach me: https://www.linkedin.com/in/daniellaou/
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I Love Puzzles😀
+- ⚡ Fun fact: I Love Debugging😀

 <!---
 Lord-MonM/Lord-MonM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.